drcan94/WhatsAppWidget/README.md

 # WhatsApp Widget Project

-This project is a simple component to implement WhatsApp to your React Projects
+This project (inspired by [react-whatsapp-widget](https://github.com/ann0nip/react-whatsapp-widget)) is a simple component to implement WhatsApp to your React Projects.
+REA
 ## Available Scripts

 ### In the project directory, you can run (After `npm i` command):